-Note: in the 2nd semester (Fall) of the FLE (Foundation Year in Intensive French) Day Programme- 1,5 years, students will join new groups of different levels, including elementary or advanced groups, depending on their results of the first semester.
-Note that students with a failing grade at the mi-DU exams will start at the beginner level.
+Note: in the 2nd semester (Fall) of the Foundation Year of Intensive French (FLE) Day Programme- 1,5 years, students will join new groups of different levels, including elementary or advanced groups, depending on their results of the first semester.
+Note that students with a failing grade at the mi-du exams will start at the beginner level.